 I was on the fence about the Loafer, but they’ve quickly become my go-to pair of Rothy’s, even in the summer.
 They literally feel like you’re slipping your foot into a cozy sweater.
 As soon as I slipped my feet in, I think my first words were, “Wow, they feel niiiiiice.”
 They hug your feet and just feel like home.

-Like the Point style, I also sized up a half size in the Loafers and went with a 9.5.
+Like the Point style, I also sized up a full size in the Loafers and went with a 10.
 This was a smart choice because I feel like Rothy’s in general run small.
+Despite what their website says, I think you need to size up a 1/2 size or even full size.
 But more on sizing below.

 As you can see, I went with the camouflage pattern.
 The distinctive heel stripe is neon orange and black and is a nice touch.
 You can never go wrong with a pop of color.